-What Makes Tires Dry Rot And How Can You Prevent It?
+What Is Dry Rot And How Can You Prevent It?

 To put it simply, dry rot is when the rubber in your tires starts to decay.
 You probably don’t need to worry about dry rot if you change your tires frequently, but for hobby riders, weekend warriors, vintage guys, or any rider on a budget, a rotted tire can ruin your weekend.

-How Can You Tell If The Tires On Your Dirt Bike Are Affected By Dry Rot?
+How Can You Tell If The Tires Are Affected By Dry Rot?

-If your tire has tiny cracks between the knobs and on the sidewall, it’s already breaking down, and the worse it gets, the easier it is to spot.
+If your tire has tiny cracks between the knobs and on the sidewall, it’s already breaking down, and the worse the dry rot gets, the easier it is to spot.

 What Causes Dry Rot In Rubber?